soub4i/s7aba.ma/README.md

   S7aba podcast Website
 </h1>

-S7aba is a Moroccan podact about cloud computing powered by Darjira and Tea.
+S7aba is a Moroccan podcast about cloud computing powered by Darjira and Tea.

 The website is built using [Next.js](http://nextjs.org)